bodysattv/WCF/README.md

 # WCF
-This is a ref markdown file for WCF travel and accommodation advisory
+This is a markdown file as a reference input to WCF travel and accommodation advisory